 Duty to declare interest in a transaction or arrangement

 This duty addresses situations where a director is involved on both sides of a proposed transaction.
 For example, a company might wish to purchase goods from one of its directors.
 The sale is in both parties’ interests; the director wants to sell the items and the company wants to buy them.
-However, the director is faced with a clear dilemma.
+The director is faced with a clear dilemma.
 On the one hand, they want to make as much money from the sale as possible.
 On the other hand, they are obliged to act in the best interests of the company, which will presumably involve seeking the lowest possible purchase price.

 Unlike the duties discussed above, the law does not prohibit these types of ‘transactional conflicts’.
 Rather, directors must declare the nature and extent of their interest in the transaction to the board of directors before the company proceeds.
 The board’s authorisation is not required; once the director has declared their interest, they have fulfilled their duty.
-However, additional measures or restrictions may be contained in the company’s constitutional documentation, such as that the director in question cannot vote on any resolution regarding the transaction.
+Additional measures or restrictions may be contained in the company’s constitutional documentation, such as that the director in question can’t vote on any resolution regarding the transaction.

 A separate duty applies to transactions already entered into by the company.
 The director may not have realised they had an interest in the transaction before it was finalised or may have joined the board after the event.
-In these cases, the director must declare their interest as soon as reasonably practicable.
+In these cases, the director must declare their interest as soon as possible.

 How a company can avoid a conflict of interest